 Planning on visiting both Universal Orlando and Walt Disney World during your Florida vacation?
 This weighs the pros & cons, with an unbiased look at Universal v.
 Disney resorts based on price, perks, amenities, location, transportation, dining, and more.

 For many Walt Disney World fans who were once “bubble or bust!” might now find themselves reevaluating that position, as a lot has changed.
-It started when Disney began charging for hotel parking a few years ago, and accelerated even further with the losses of other on-site perks, ranging from the FastPass+ booking window to scaled-back Extra Magic Hours to the Disney Dining Plan (still) being temporarily suspended.
+The losses of on-site perks, ranging from the FastPass+ booking window to scaled-back Extra Magic Hours to the Disney Dining Plan (still) being temporarily suspended, have resulted in many WDW diehards venturing off-site.

 Without question, the biggest thing has been the demise of Disney’s Magical Express.
 By eliminating that airport transportation that was included in the cost of Disney-owned resort stays, the company has voluntarily (and perplexingly) punctured the Disney bubble.
 Forced to deal with transportation regardless, many visitors are now questioning whether they should simply stay off-site and visit Walt Disney World while staying at more cost-effective accommodations…